olivierfriard/boris_docs/export_events.rst

 This function will export the events of selected observations in TSV, CSV, ODS, XLSX, XLS or HTML formats.
 If many observations are selected BORIS will ask for a directory to save the various files.
+For the XLS and XLSX formats the events can be exported on various worsheet in a single workbook.
 These formats are suitable for further analysis.